 Qing Dynasty (Manchu Dynasty) Rule over China from the year 1644 – 1912.
-After that there were also dictatorships came into rule at irregular intervals also a civil war between Kuomintang and Communist Party held before the communist party established the people republic of China in 1949.
+After that, there were also dictatorships came into rule at irregular intervals also a civil war between Kuomintang and Communist Party held before the communist party established the people republic of China in 1949.

 Read About IAS Exam

-The Boxer Rebellion or Yihetuan Movement was anti-Christian and xenophobic movement which held in China in beginning of the end of Qing Dynasty, from period 1898 – 1900.
+The Boxer Rebellion or Yihetuan Movement was the anti-Christian and xenophobic movement which held in China in beginning of the end of Qing Dynasty, from period 1898 – 1900.
 It was started by the Militia United in Righteousness (Yihetuan) also known as “Boxers” in English.
 They were motivated by the proto-nationalist sentiments and opposition to foreign rules and Christianity.
 The Great powers intervened and defeated China.

-Yuan Shih Kai was the Minister in Manchu Dynasty.
+Yuan Shih Kai was the Minister in the Manchu Dynasty.
 He forcefully created himself as the president for life, then he announced a new dynasty under him and declared himself as emperor.
 He ruled China from Beijing.

-The first United front aka KMT – CPC Alliance of Kuomintang (KMT) and the Communist Party of China (CPC) was created in 1923 as an group to end the warlordism in China.
+The first United front aka KMT – CPC Alliance of Kuomintang (KMT) and the Communist Party of China (CPC) was created in 1923 as a group to end the warlordism in China.
 They together created the National Revolution Army and set out in 1926 on the Northern Expedition.
 The CPC joined the KMT as individuals, making use of KMT’s superiority in numbers to help spread communism.
 The KMT, on the other hand, wanted to control the communists from within.
 Both parties had their own aims and the Front was unsustainable.
 In 1927, Nationalist Field Marshal (Generalissimo) Chiang Kai-shek purged the Communists from the Front while the Northern Expedition was still half-complete.
 This initiated a civil war between the two parties which lasted until the Second United Front was formed in 1936 to prepare for the coming Second Sino-Japanese War.